 Learn everything about Chateau Ambe Tour Pourret St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Ambe Tour Pourret History, Overview

 Chateau Ambe Tour Pourret was purchased by Françoise Lannoye and Philippe Lannoye in 2007.
 However, while the new owners brought the estate into the modern age, the vineyards have been cultivated since the early 1800s.
 The chateau was built in 1815 and the tower on the property was constructed in 1845.

 The property is located just outside of the Saint Emilion village.
 The Lannoye family owns numerous other vineyards including Chateau Tyenac and Chateau Lanbersac in the satellite appellation of Puisseguin St. Emilion, as well as Haut Maugersin, Chateau Lamour, and Chateau Moulin de Clotte in the Cotes de Castillon appellation.

 Chateau Ambe Tour Pourret is a fun place to visit, as here, not only can you taste the wine, but you can attend French cooking classes as well.

 Chateau Ambe Tour Pourret Vineyards, Terroir, Grapes, Winemaking

 The 5.25 hectare Right Bank vineyard of Chateau Ambe Tour Pourret is planted to 70% Merlot and 30% Cabernet Franc.
 The vines are old, as they are on average close to 45 years of age.
 The vineyard is planted to a density of 6,000 vines per hectare.
 The terroir is sand with clay soils, situated close to the foot of the plateau.